The International Trade Blog Export Compliance

 - You need to have a registration number with the DDTC if you’re shipping these goods in the first place.
 If goods fall under jurisdiction of the State Department, you’re always going to need a license.

-You can find out more about the USML in the following articles:
+You can find out more about the USML in the article Understanding ITAR: The International Traffic In Arms Regulations.

 How ECCNs Work